 I am a great fan of Hulu and theWB.
-Even when I was in the States, I used those websites to time shift my favorite shows to a more convenient watching time.
+Even when I was in the States, I used those websites to time-shift my favorite shows to a more convenient watching time.
 I rarely missed House, Castle, Smallville, or Supernatural.
-Call me shallow, but American programs can’t be beat.
+Call me shallow, but American programs can’t be beaten.

 After my move to Tokyo, I was disappointed to find that, even though I had blazing fast Internet, streaming video sites were unwatchable.
 I found that my favorite sites had access blocked for anyone outside the US.

 Or is that true?
 As an engineer, I can’t look at a problem without also looking for a solution.
 My research showed that there were several ways around the blockage.

 The first option I considered was to have a TiVo set up in the US, connected to a cable box.
 I could program it to record the shows I liked, and later transfer the files from the TiVo hard drive to my computer in Tokyo.

 The pros – very flexible set up, could skim or fast forward through programs, can be remotely controlled for scheduling.

 The cons – Expensive ($299.00 plus service fees), lots of extra expenses (TiVo Desktop Plus software) for transferring files, still need to pay for cable service, and finally, there is this note on the TiVo website: